ReferoSoftware/nginx/README.md

 ## default.conf.template

-If you look in `default.conf.template` you'll notice that it uses an couple off off directives, something like `listen __LISTEN_PORT__`.
+If you look in `default.conf.template` you'll notice that it uses a couple of weird directives, something like `listen __LISTEN_PORT__`.
 It is created this way so that this image is portable, we should be able to run this image in almost any environment by configuring environment variables.
 Before the NGiNX process is started, the `./conf.d/default.conf.template` file is run through a simple sed script which replaces the corresponding placeholders with the supplied environment variables.
 See the `./entrypoint.sh` script to see how this is done.

 The pattern to use this is very simple, remove the prefixed and suffixed '__' from the placeholder name and that is the name of the environment variable you need to supply to override these.